ionutfinta/Event-B-Rodin-sumFunction/README.md

 Simply imports the files from /sumFunction into your project and add `sum_ctx` to the clause `SEES` of the machine in which you need it.

-You can then use the function as any other function: `sum(S)`
+You can then use the function as any other function: `sum(S)` For animations, you can mute the first line `sum : POW(INT) --> INT &` into the comment if you don't want to see an error.

 ## Rodin's style reference
 sum -- sum  -- Sum of elements of set \